 In lessons, students develop new skills.
 To make those new skills become easy and habitual, students need not only to practice daily, but to practice effectively.
 Therefore, I believe it is vital to teach my students how to practice successfully and efficiently at home.

 Students have the opportunity to perform in three solo recitals every year — two informal and one formal.
-Recitals are a wonderful way for students to experience the joy of sharing their musical achievements with friends and family.
+Recitals are a wonderful way for students to experience the joy of sharing their music with friends and family.
 I teach performance and ensemble skills throughout the year to ensure that students approach performances feeling comfortable, well prepared, and ready for a fun musical experience.